HumeAI/hume-api-examples/evi-python-example/README.md

 ### 2. Authenticate and Connect

 In the `run-evi.py` code, the API key has been saved to an environment variable.
 Avoid hard coding secrets in your project to prevent them from being leaked.
-You can either set an environment variable like this prior to running the code:
+You can either set an environment variable in the terminal by running this command prior to running the code:

 `export HUME_API_KEY="PASTE_HUME_API_KEY_HERE"`

-Or, you can edit the provided `.env` file (Note: it's a hidden file so on Mac you would need to hit `COMMAND-SHIFT .` to make them viewable in the finder).
+or, you can edit the provided placeholder `.env` file (Note: it's a hidden file so on Mac you would need to hit `COMMAND-SHIFT .` to make them viewable in the finder).
 The `.env` file is a persistent local store of your API key, and it's set in the `.gitignore` file to not be committed to GitHub.
 The included `.env` file in this repo just reads:

 `HUME_API_KEY="PASTE_HUME_API_KEY_HERE"`